Mome69420/Mome69420/README.md

 🔭The projects main focus is the community.
 Getting back to the grass roots of what memes and memecoins were, & are, all about.
 Built by the community, for the community

 🦶Stepping away from the effortless use of A.I.
 Art.
-Featuring community creations, original art/gifs & helping bringing back creativity to the space
+Featuring community creations, original art/gifs & helping to bring back creativity to the space

 👷‍♀️Working towards cNFTs & GameFi with "$Mome's Crypto Pop".
 A P2E game.
 A re-envisioning of the classic bubble pop/ brick breaker.
 Where you will accumulate memecoins, complete goals & even gamble, if you dare, to earn points.
 Which then can be converted into your favorite CNA's. cNFT integration/staking will allow for multipliers on the in-game points system